Haiti: Education

-The educational system of Haiti is based on the French system.
+The educational system is based on the French system.
 Higher education, under the responsibility of the Ministry of Education, is provided by universities and other public and private institutions.

 More than 80% of primary schools are privately managed by nongovernmental organizations, churches, communities, and for-profit operators, with minimal government oversight.
 According to the 2013 Millennium Development Goals Report, Haiti has steadily boosted net enrollment rate in primary education from 47% in 1993 to 88% in 2011, achieving equal participation of boys and girls in education.
 Charity organizations, including Food for the Poor and Haitian Health Foundation, are building schools for children and providing necessary school supplies.

 According to UNESCO, Haiti's adult literacy rate was 61.7% in 2022.

 Many reformers have advocated the creation of a free, public and universal education system for all primary school-age students in Haiti.
 The Inter-American Development Bank estimates that the government will need at least US$3 billion to create an adequately funded system.

 Upon successful graduation of secondary school, students may continue into higher education.
-The higher education schools in Haiti include the University of Haiti.
+The higher education schools include the University of Haiti.
 There are also medical schools and law schools offered at both the University of Haiti and abroad.
-Brown University is cooperating with L'Hôpital Saint-Damien in Haiti to coordinate a pediatric health care curriculum.
+Brown University is cooperating with L'Hôpital Saint-Damien to coordinate a pediatric health care curriculum.

 Health

-As of 2012, 60% of children in Haiti under the age of 10 were vaccinated, compared to 93–95% in other countries.
+As of 2012, 60% of children under the age of 10 were vaccinated, compared to 93–95% in other countries.
 Recently there have been mass vaccination campaigns claiming to vaccinate as many as 91% of a target population against specific diseases (measles and rubella in this case).
 Most people have no transportation or access to Haitian hospitals.

-The World Health Organization cites diarrheal diseases, HIV/AIDS, meningitis, and respiratory infections as common causes of death in Haiti.
-Ninety percent of Haiti's children suffer from waterborne diseases and intestinal parasites.
+The World Health Organization cites diarrheal diseases, HIV/AIDS, meningitis, and respiratory infections as common causes of death.
+Ninety percent of children suffer from waterborne diseases and intestinal parasites.
 HIV infection is found in 1.71% of Haiti's population (est. 2015).
-Per a 2017 report, incidence of tuberculosis (TB) in Haiti is the highest in the region with an estimated 200 cases per 100,000 people.
+Per a 2017 report, incidence of tuberculosis is the highest in the region with an estimated 200 cases per 100,000 people.
 Approximately 30,000 Haitians fall ill with malaria each year.

-Roughly 75% of Haitian households lack running water.
+Roughly 75% of households lack running water.
 Unsafe water, along with inadequate housing and unsanitary living conditions, contributes to the high incidence of infectious diseases.
 There is a chronic shortage of health care personnel and hospitals lack resources, a situation that became readily apparent after the January 2010 earthquake.
-The infant mortality rate in Haiti in 2019 was 48.2 deaths per 1,000 live births, compared to 5.6 per 1,000 in the United States.
+The infant mortality rate in 2019 was 48.2 deaths per 1,000 live births, compared to 5.6 per 1,000 in the United States.

 After the 2010 earthquake, Partners In Health founded the Hôpital Universitaire de Mirebalais, the largest solar-powered hospital in the world.

 Culture

-Haiti has a lasting and unique cultural identity, blending traditional French and African customs, mixed with sizable acquirements from the Spanish and indigenous Taíno cultures.
+Haiti has a lasting and unique cultural identity, blending traditional French and African customs, mixed with sizable acquirements from the Spanish and Indigenous cultures.